 Let’s go through a little on how neurotoxins and dermal fillers actually work:

-Facial injectables can reduce the appearance of fine lines and deeper folds, and more viscous HA fillers even add volume to certain areas, including the temples, cheeks, chin and lips.
+Facial injectables can reduce the appearance of fine lines and deeper folds, and more viscous HA fillers can even add volume to certain areas, including the temples, cheeks, chin, and lips.
 However, these results are temporary and, for many patients, do not provide enough correction of the jawline, jowls, cheekbones and loose and crepey neck skin.
-Fillers still have an important role – they are treatment options for patients who may not be ready for facelift surgery or perhaps have had facelift surgery already and desire a ‘tweakment’ to refine or fine-tune the results from surgery.
+Fillers still have an important role – they are treatment options for patients who may not be ready for facelift surgery or perhaps have had facelift surgery already and desire a ‘tweakment‘ to refine or fine-tune the results from surgery.